-- The linear referencing method (LRM) measure equivalent to the location is displayed in the Station field.
-For example, if the LRM is milepoint, the number of miles at that location will be displayed.
+- The linear referencing method (LRM) measure equivalent to the location is displayed in Reference.
+For example, if the LRM is milepoint, the number of miles at that location is displayed.

 - The Route Name text box is populated in the From section.

 - Type the station value of the starting station.

 - In the Starting Station section, click the drop-down arrow and choose the units for station values.

 - In the Starting Station section, click the Direction drop-down arrow and choose the direction.

 This selection indicates the direction the station values increase along the route compared to the direction of calibration of the route.

 - In the From section, provide the station number to allot the From measure for the event using one of the following options: